 Stainless Steel: The Basics

 First, what is stainless steel?
-According to this website, stainless steel is "an alloy of iron with a minimum of 10.5% chromium.
+According to Wikipedia, stainless steel is "an alloy of iron with a minimum of 10.5% chromium.
 Stainless steel also contains varying amounts of carbon, silicon and manganese.
 Other elements such as nickel and molybdenum may be added to impart other useful properties such as enhanced formability and increased corrosion resistance."

 So stainless steel is not just one thing.
 There are dozens of different alloys of stainless steel used in probably millions of different applications from the building trades to tools to kitchen utensils.